mickymacirl/CI-P4-ICSB/README.md

 * Multi-layered security approval administration for posts and comments
 * Main page for users to view posts

-# The Structure Plane
+## The Structure Plane

 ## Features

-### User Story - As a developer, I must create a navigation bar that works on any device.
+### User Story - As a developer, I must create a navigation bar that works on any device

-**Implementation of Navigation Menu**
+Implementation of Navigation Menu

 * [X] Home - index.html - All users can see